NHSDigital/dtos-cohort-manager/docs/user-guides/Local_machine_setup.md

 Before your run the script you must download the sample files from confluence (you can see which files you need to download by running the command without arguments) run the following command: `pip install azure-storage-blob python-dotenv`

-Run the file without arguments (`pyhton send-sample-file.py`) to see the help page
+Run the file without arguments (`python send-sample-file.py`) to see the help page

 ### Set-up Azure Storage Explorer